Come as you are. You are welcome here.

 What kind of music do we sing?
 The music ministry at Sparta is amazing.
 It will feed you every week.
 From organ or piano arrangements of sacred songs, to powerful choir offerings and anthems, to our youth choirs and bell choirs of all ages.
 We sing a variety of praise songs, traditional hymns, and spirituals.

 What about our children?
-Sunday School for all ages is at 9:15 a.m.
+Sunday School for all ages takes place at 10:30 a.m.
 Children’s classrooms are downstairs.
 We offer a children’s message in our 10:30 worship service and we have a toddler space for children 8 and under.
-Your children are welcome to remain in church with you as we love the sounds of the children.
+Your children are welcome to remain in church with you as we love the sounds of the children!
 We have several chairs available in the back of the sanctuary if you would rather hold your baby in the holy space.

 Where do we park?
 There is ample parking available in our parking lot with several handicapped spots in the front.